 Research output per year

-In 2022/23 I am convening the undergraduate module Environmental Politics, and I am teaching MA courses on The Politics of Global Climate Change, Critical Environmental Politics, and The Politics of Money and Finance.
-I am the Programme Director for the MA in International Political Economy.
+In 2023/24, I will be teaching MA modules on The Politics of Global Climate Change, Critical Environmental Politics, and The Politics of Money and Finance, plus the second year undergraduate module Environmental Politics.
+I am the Programme Director for the MA in International Political Economy and the Deputy Undergraduate Dissertation Tutor.
 I am available to supervise undergraduate and postgraduate dissertations.
+I am a Fellow of the Higher Education Academy.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):